Youth Week FAQ's

 Yes, campers are allowed to bring their cell phones to youth week, however we stress the importance of “unplugging” at Camp UniStar and the value of being a present and active part of the youth week community.
 Screen time should be kept to a minimum.

-Wifi is not available at camp and because of its remote location service is spotty or nonexistent depending on your carrier.
+Wifi is not available at camp and because of its remote location service may be spotty or nonexistent depending on your carrier.
 Please see the question about calling your camper for a more reliable method of staying in touch.

 Can I send packages to my camper at Youth Week?